-Clause 6 of the Board Charter notes that in considering any selection, appointment or re-appointment to the Board, the Board will consider the necessary and desirable competencies of any directors and proposed directors.
-Additionally, as required under clause 7 of the Board Charter, the Board will ensure that the Company undertakes appropriate background checks before appointing a person or putting forward to securityholders a candidate for election.
+Pursuant to clause 6 of the Board Charter when considering any selection, appointment or re-appointment to the Board, the Board considers the necessary and desirable competencies of any directors and proposed directors.
+Additionally, as required under clause 7 of the Board Charter, the Board ensures that the Company undertakes appropriate background checks before appointing a person as a senior executive or putting forward to securityholders a candidate for election as a director.

-Clause 6 also notes that the Board will ensure that the Company provides securityholders all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.
+Pursuant to clause 6 of the Board Charter the Board ensures that the Company provides securityholders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.

-All of the Company's' current directors have undergone bankruptcy and criminal record checks as part of the Company's' due diligence process prior to its Admission to the ASX.
-Prior to the appointment of any future directors, the Board will also ensure that criminal record, bankruptcy and insolvency checks as well as any other background checks the Board considers relevant (such as with respect to character, experience and education), will be undertaken prior to the appointment of that person as required under clause 7(d) of the Board Charter.
+All directors and senior executives have undergone appropriate probity checks as part of the due diligence process prior to their appointment.
+These checks include criminal record, bankruptcy and insolvency checks as well as any other background checks the Board and/or CEO considers relevant (such as with respect to character, experience and education).